 The recent passage of federal tax reform legislation (aka the Tax Cuts and Jobs Act, or TCJA) left many with questions.
 For our customers in particular, the big one is: “What does this mean for my vehicle reimbursement plan?”

 The good news is that the legislation has no impact on the fundamentals.
 Businesses using Fixed and Variable Rate Reimbursement and/or other accountable mileage reimbursement plans don’t need to make any changes.
+Note that it is vital for mobile workers to submit their mileage before the end of the year.
+If they fail to do so, they will not be able to claim them as an unreimbursed business expense on their taxes.

 What has changed is primarily on the individual side – and the change there is quite substantial.
 The TCJA eliminates an employee’s ability to take a tax deduction for unreimbursed vehicle expenses.
 Effective January 1, 2018, employees can no longer claim a deduction for unreimbursed business expenses that exceed 2 percent of their adjusted gross income (Schedule A and Form 2106).
 In other words, if your company’s mobile employees have so far been filing for reimbursement independently and not relying on the company to reimburse their driving-related business expenses, they will find that’s no longer an option.
 The odds are that they’ll be looking elsewhere for the same compensation (i.e. to their employer).